MariahJ7/TellingStoriesW-Data/finalprojectpart3.md

 Their physical, social, and technological environment:
 A quote that sums up what matters most to the persona as it relates to your site:
 # Work Completed in Part 3
+1. Built out a Shorthand page with navigation based on the sections identified in my Balsamiq storyboard from Part 2
+2. Developed content in order of the sections presented
+3. Added and/or modified overall sections if I felt that content was missing or needed to go in a different direction to tell the story
+4.